progrium/ohai-there/README.md

 ## Usefulness from inside a container

 Certainly many of the attributes are not useful since they're attributes of the container environment.
-For example, it would be really nice if hostname and IP attributes worked.
-If somebody can come up with a clever way to make them work, that'd be great.
+For example, it would be really nice if the hostname and IP attributes reflected that of the host.
+If somebody can come up with a clever way to make that work, that'd be great.
 But for basic system information and resource (CPU, memory), it's still very useful.

-One todo is to turn off builtin ohai plugins that provide totally useless information, or information we'll never get to accruately reflect the host from inside a container.
+One todo is to turn off builtin ohai plugins that provide totally useless information, or information we'll never get to accurately reflect the host from inside a container.

 So why even run it in a container?
-Well, ohai is a great command-line tool that works standalone.
+Well, ohai is a great command-line system profiling tool that works standalone.
 More people should use it.
 This version turns it into a web service that can quickly and easily run on any host with Docker.
-I made it to work with Flynn Layer 0 so that tooling can better programmatically know about the hosts they run on.
+I made it to work with Flynn Layer 0 so that Flynn tooling can better programmatically know about the hosts they run on.

 ## Sponsor